Fajarsidq/Technical-Test/README.md

-﻿# Technical Test: Automation Testing using Page Object Model
+﻿# Technical Testing:  Automation Testing With Cypress using the Page Object Model

-This repository contains a demonstration of automation testing using the Page Object Model (POM) approach.
+This repository contains a demonstration of automation testing using the Page Object Model (POM) approach using the Cypres Automation Tool.

 ### Feature Website  :